 Calling All Adult Scouters (18 years & older) and Scouts BSA Youth (16-17 years old who have completed the Climbing Merit Badge)

 COPE [Challenging Outdoor Personal Experience] & Climbing Instructors are always needed to help support our year round activities including summer and day camp programs.

-You may also reach out to Rob Seate (email@example.com) or
+For questions, please reach out to Rob Seate (email@example.com) or to

 Sasha Timkovich (firstname.lastname@example.org) with questions.